Pop quiz, who invented the food processor?

 My flatmate describes a food processor as the “apex of kitchenware”.

-It’s basically a blender on steroids, you can make everything from smoothies to butter.
+It’s basically a best blender on steroids, you can make everything from smoothies to butter.

 Sound the horns, it’s time for the review proper.